TheOGChips/tsudoku/README.md

 This will be a user-friendly implementation of the classic game of sudoku that you can play in your terminal.
 As such, it will be all text-based, but should be extremely easy to play.
 More in-depth explanations as far as how to play the game will be provided, assuming I remember to do so (I'm currently going through graduate school, so it's very likely that I'll forget to update this or will go long stretches of time without any updates).

-# Status update: 10 January 2023
+# Status update: 16 January 2023

-After taking a break in the middle of last semester, I've finally added some final code to the main game.
-The game appears to be playable and capable of analyzing whether the puzzle has been completed and reports that result back to the player.
-For all intents and purposes, a puzzle can be played and solved.
+The menus are now mostly finished.
+From the main menu, users to see how many puzzles they've solved and start a new game.
+From the in-game menu, users can read the rules of sudoku and read the game's manual.
+The only thing lacking is still the ability to save and load unfinished games, but that'll have to wait a bit longer.
+I've decided to go back and refactor the row, column, and submatrix code partially to (hopefully) make it more readable and partially because it would be a great opportunity to do some slightly more advanced OOP in C++, which I'm a little rusty on.
+After that's done, I'll return to working getting saving and resuming games working.
+There might be some last touch-ups after that, but after that, this project should finally be finished.

-Next, I'll work on the in-game menu, to include saving and resuming games as well as keeping a running count of how many puzzles the user has solved.
-This, hopefully, shouldn't take long to implement and should be the final bit of code to add.
+On a side note, another semester of grad school has started, so who knows if I'll have the time to finish this thing before the end of the semester in May.